marklogic/kafka-marklogic-connector/AWS-CloudFormation/CloudFormation-QuickStart.md

 1. Now wait until initialization is complete.

 ## Start the Connector
-1. On the list of you AWS Instances, click on the instance named, "TemplateBased-Kafka-Worker-A".
+1. On the list of your AWS Instances, click on the instance named, "instanceKafkaWorkerA".
 1. Copy the Public DNS (IPv4).
 1. Ssh to the TemplateBased-Kafka-Worker-A server.
 `ssh -i kafka.pem bitnami@<Public DNS>`